OctopusDeploy/blog/blog/2025-05/tpf/index.md

 The deployment pipeline should be treated like an assembly line.
 Always moving forward.
 Never backward.
 By adopting TPF, rolling back to a previous version is no longer needed.

 - Incrementally adding functionality instead of merging everything as a "big bang."
 Smaller changes means less can go wrong, and they are much easier to test.
+- With pre-alpha, alpha, and beta release rings via feature toggles, the functionality will have been used and tested by a subset of users in production.
+It decreases the likelihood of an unknown configuration causing a critical issue.
 - Blue/Green, Canary, and "Staging" patterns allow you to deploy and verify changes in production while users remain on the old version.
 Users remain on the old version if the verification fails.
+- With a canary approach, if a critical issue impacting all users is discovered, stop routing more traffic to the new version.
+Fix the issue, and start again.
 - Providing the capability _from the start_ to turn it off new features to a subset of users (or all users) in case something goes wrong.
 - The new functionality is already in production and has been used in a variety of scenarios by a subset of your user base.
 - It isn't an emergency to fix the issue, the fix can be made and pushed through the regular deployment pipeline.
 After it has been deployed, it can be tested with a subset of users impacted.